Gallstones

 Gallstones treatment

+Medication.
 Once gallstones start giving symptoms, surgery is the best treatment.
-However, you may be given painkillers and antibiotic medication through a drip if the gallbladder becomes infected.
+However, you may be given painkillers and antibiotic medication if the gallbladder becomes infected.
 Surgery is performed once the infection settles down - usually a week later.

 Other surgical procedures may be needed if a stone becomes stuck in the bile duct.

-The National Institute for Health and Care Excellence (NICE) has looked at the evidence for this treatment.
-They recommend that it should only be considered for difficult-to-treat bile duct stones, with special arrangements for monitoring.
+The National Institute for Health and Care Excellence (NICE) recommends that it should only be considered for difficult-to-treat bile duct stones, with special arrangements for monitoring.
 This is because it has been found to be effective, but at the moment there is limited evidence about its long-term safety.

 You can find out more about this procedure, and NICE's recommendations, from the further reading section at the end of this leaflet.